Connecting the Dots in News Analysis: Bridging the Cross-Disciplinary Disparities in Media Bias and Framing: Introduction

 The depiction of complex issues in the media strongly impacts public opinion, politics, and policies~\citep{ghanem-1997-filling,giles-2009-psychology}.
 Because a handful of global corporations own an increasing proportion of news outlets, the reach and impact of biased reporting are amplified~\cite{hamborg-2020-media}.
 Although perfect neutrality is neither realistic nor desirable, media bias turns into an issue when it becomes systematic.
 If the public is unaware of the presence of bias, this can lead to dangerous consequences, including intolerance and ideological segregation \citep{baly-etal-2020-detect}.

-For decades, news analysis has been an active field of research in the social sciences, and more recently, computational methods for framing and political bias classification have gained considerable momentum.
-The increasing pace of news reporting suggests a need to scale the process of media bias detection, and there is evidence that exposing media bias promotes healthy public debate, helps journalists to increase thoroughness and objectivity, and promotes critical and conscious news consumption~\citep{dallmann-etal-2015-media}.
-In the context of this paper, we see the role of NLP as helping to understand, characterise and expose bias at scale.

-Figure~\ref{fig:allsidesimg} illustrates the concepts of `framing' and `media bias' adopted in this paper, using the passing of the Respect for Marriage Act as an example. {\it Framing} refers to the deliberate presentation or emphasis of selected facts with the goal of eliciting a desired interpretation or reaction in the reader~\citep{entman-2007-framing}.
-The left-leaning article in Figure~\ref{fig:allsidesimg} leads with an uplifiting picture of a wedding and emphasizes bill support, evoking a positive framing by emphasizing new opportunities for same-sex couples; while the right-leaning article focuses on concerns and debates in both image and text, framing the issue in the a more negative light. \textit{Political bias} refers to partisan slanted news stories, or the ``tendency to deviate from an accurate, neutral, balanced, and impartial representation of `reality' of events and social world''~\citep{mcquail-2020-mcquails}, which can be a result of a selected framing.
-In \Cref{fig:allsidesimg}, each document was flagged as far-left and far-right ideological leaning, respectively, as a result of the different attitudes and selected points of emphasis chosen in the reporting.
-Political bias is typically deliberate~\citep{williams-1975-unbiased} while framing may be inadvertent as a result of focusing on selective information due to external pressures such as space limitations.
+Figure~\ref{fig:allsidesimg} illustrates the concepts of {framing} and {media bias} adopted in this paper, using the passing of the Respect for Marriage Act as an example. {\it Framing} refers to the emphasis of selected facts with the goal of eliciting a desired interpretation or reaction in the reader~\citep{entman-2007-framing}.
+The left-leaning article in Figure~\ref{fig:allsidesimg} leads with an uplifiting picture of a wedding and emphasizes bill support, evoking a positive framing of new opportunities for same-sex couples; while the right-leaning article focuses on disputes in both image and text, framing the issue in a more negative light. \textit{Political bias} refers to partisan slanted news stories, or the ``tendency to deviate from an accurate, neutral, balanced, and impartial representation of `reality' of events and social world''~\citep{mcquail-2020-mcquails}, which can be a result of a selected framing.
+In \Cref{fig:allsidesimg}, each document was flagged as far-left and far-right ideological leaning, respectively, on the basis of their publishing media outlets.
+Political bias is typically deliberate~\citep{williams-1975-unbiased} while framing may be inadvertent and caused by external pressures such as space limitations.

+Framing and media bias have been under active research in different subfields of the social sciences.
+Angles of study include the manifestation of frames in the mass media and their effects on public opinion (communication sciences); the impact of frames in groups' and individuals' sensemaking of the world (social psychology; sociology) or on their observable behaviour (economics and political science).
+We focus on the first notion: systematic analyses of framing bias in the mass media, through manual coding, or with NLP technology.
+In this paper, we will collectively refer to the studies of communication and mass media as social sciences.

+With the increasing pace and almost complete digitisation of news reporting there is a need and opportunity to scale the analysis of media bias~\cite{parasie-2022-computing}.
+Besides, evidence suggests that exposing media bias promotes healthy public debate, aids journalists to increase thoroughness and objectivity, and promotes critical news consumption~\citep{dallmann-etal-2015-media}.
+We discuss the specific role of NLP in this context in \Cref{sec:discussion}.